MimPMC/socket-client-server/README.md

-# socket-client-server mimmi caisa felicia lucas
+# Cat Chat

+# About
+This is a chat app built with React, TypeScript, Mantine UI, Socket.IO and Vite.

-## Start project
+## Installation
+Open a terminal and type:
+* cd server
+* npm install
+* npm run dev

-cd client
+* cd client
-npm i
+* npm install
-npm run dev
+* npm run dev

+## Run project
+**To run project you need two terminals open, one server and one client.
+Start the server first otherwise you will get a proxy error.**

+Open a terminal and type:
-cd server
+* cd server
-npm i
+* npm run dev

+Open another terminal and type:
+* cd client
-npm run dev
+* npm run dev

 ## G krav: